cldeluna/pandas_neteng/readme.md

 ![pandas-newcolumn](./images/pandas-newcolumn.png)

-Now we have an updated Data Frame with a new OUI column giving the vendor code for each Mac.
+Now we have an updated Data Frame with a new OUI column giving the vendor code for each MAC.

 ```python
 In [10]: df